 Competitive applicants to the Fulbright U.S. Student Program will not have recent extensive experience abroad (excluding recent undergraduate study abroad), especially in the country of application.

-Students enrolled at UConn and applying to the Fulbright program, must submit their applications by the campus deadline on September 12, 2016.
+Students enrolled at UConn and applying to the Fulbright program, must submit their applications by the campus deadline on September 12, 2022 at 12 noon.

-Graduating seniors (class of 2017) and graduate students interested in either the undergraduate or graduate should contact the Fulbright Program Advisor (FPA), LuAnn Saunders-Kanabay for guidance on the application process.
+Current juniors (graduating May 2023), seniors, graduate students and alumni interested in Fulbright opportunities should contact the Fulbright Program Advisor (FPA), LuAnn Saunders-Kanabay for guidance on the application process.
 FPA’s will coordinate the submission of applications to IIE and will organize the on-campus interview process.